Operation Tabarin: Planning and preparation

 Marine biologist and polar explorer James Marr was selected as leader of the expedition.
-His experience included participation in Shackleton's last expedition 1921-22, as an 18-year old; the British, Australian and New Zealand Antarctic Research Expedition (BANZARE) 1929-30; and as a scientist on the Discovery Investigations 1928–1929, 1931–1933, 1935–1937.
-At the time of his recall, Marr was serving as a lieutenant in the Royal Navy Volunteer Reserve in the Far East.
+His experience included participation in Shackleton's last expedition, during 1921–22, as an 18-year old; the British, Australian and New Zealand Antarctic Research Expedition (BANZARE) 1929–30; and as a scientist on the Discovery Investigations 1928–1929, 1931–1933, 1935–1937.
+At the time of his recall, Marr was serving as a lieutenant in the Royal Naval Volunteer Reserve in the Far East.
 He arrived in the UK in July 1943 and joined the expedition committee.
 He was subsequently promoted to Lieutenant Commander.

 Marr's priorities were to find an expedition vessel and recruit suitably experienced volunteers.
 In the circumstances of war and time constraints it was difficult to find a ship built to navigate through sea ice and with sufficient cargo capacity.
 He flew to Iceland to inspect a Norwegian sealer Veslekari, built in 1918, that had been used on Arctic expeditions in the past.
 After further inspection by a surveyor, she was considered suitable, brought to Tilbury, London for a refit and requisitioned by the Admiralty under the name HMS Bransfield.
 Lieutenant Victor Marchesi, Royal Navy, was appointed as her captain and second-in-command of the expedition.
 Marchesi had served on the Discovery Investigations with Marr.

 Potential recruits were identified by Marr, assisted by Wordie and Mackenzie, and interviewed by him at the Colonial Office in September.
 Most were serving in the armed forces or the merchant navy, but some were still in civilian roles.
 Several were well known to them through the Discovery Investigations, including the chief steward Thomas Berry, ship's carpenter Lewis Ashton, senior wireless operator James Farrington, handymen John Matheson and Gwion Davies.
 Other specialists recruited were surveyor Andrew Taylor, a Canadian with cold-weather experience; medical officer Eric Back; meteorologist Gordon Howkins; botanist Ivan Mackenzie Lamb, then working at the British Museum of Natural History; and two geologists, William Flett, from Glasgow University and Buck, who withdrew from the expedition before it left the UK; and wireless operator Norman Layther, a New Zealander.